XerxesZorgon/about/README.md

 Currently it can happen that the PCRE1 library that is used by `regexp()` dies in a stack overflow.
 Octave will segfault then.
 * One workaround is to compile pcre with option `--disable-stack-for-recursion`, but that slows performance.
 Another workaround is to increase the max stacksize of your system.
-* A long term fix will be an improvement of the used regular expressions (_it's not perfect yet. for exampe, `about('about.m')` result is partly useless_) ...identify variables is a huge challenge (for me)
+* A long term fix will be an improvement of the used regular expressions (_it's not perfect yet....identify variables is a huge challenge (for me))
 * A much longer term fix will be to port octave using PCRE2

 # mlint example